 |Engine||1.5-litre H4K||1.5-litre K9K|

-To be slotted above Duster in the line-up, Captur will not only be slightly larger than Duster, but it will sit on a relatively longer wheelbase.
-That said, the model will offer slightly more room to the occupants, though it will feature a five-seat layout.
-The top-spec variants will sport leather upholstery opposed to the lower variants with fabric seat covers.
-With slightly more room, Captur will offer more legroom, kneeroom and headroom both in front and rear.
+Positioned above Duster in the line-up, the Captur is not only slightly larger than Duster, but sits on a relatively longer wheelbase as well.
+That said, the model offers slightly more room to the occupants, though it features a five-seat layout.
+The top-spec variants gets sport leather upholstery opposed to the lower variants with fabric seat covers.
+With slightly more room, Captur offers more legroom, kneeroom and headroom both in front and rear.

-The premium crossover from Renault will be slotted above Duster both in terms of positioning and pricing, which means it will offer more features compared to its smaller sibling.
-While some of the bits will be carried from Duster, it will feature additional kit that will include a raft of goodies.
-Some prominent safety features that could be packed in Captur include hill start assit, rain sensing wipers, vehicle stability control, reverse parking camera, standard dual front airbags, anti-lock-braking system with electronic brakeforce distribution and brake assist.
-Stopping power is likely to be sourced from disc brakes at front and rear.
+The new Renault SUV is slotted above Duster both in terms of positioning and pricing, which means it offers more features compared to its smaller sibling.
+While some of the bits have been carried over from Duster, it features additional kit that includes a raft of goodies.
+Some prominent safety features that are packed in Captur include hill start assist, rain sensing wipers, vehicle stability control, reverse parking camera, standard dual front airbags, anti-lock-braking system with electronic brakeforce distribution and brake assist.
+Features such as electronic stability control, ISOFIX system and seat belt with pretensioners are also on offer.
+One must note that Captur received an impressive 4-star rating In the Latin NCAP crash test.
+Stopping power is sourced from disc brakes at front and rear.

-Renault Duster was the first proper compact SUV in India amid the full-sized models and as it readies to bring in the all-new Duster in the coming time, the company is all set to roll-out a slightly premium offering that will compete with Hyundai Creta and Mahindra XUV500.
-We expect Captur to fall in the price band of Rs 12 lakh to Rs 15 lakh, which will put it in the crosshairs of Tata Hexa (7-seater).
+Renault Duster was the first proper compact SUV in India amid the full-sized models and as it readies to bring in the all-new Duster in the coming time, the company has rolled out a slightly premium offering that goes up against the Hyundai Creta and Mahindra XUV500.
+The Renault Captur falls in the price band of Rs 12 lakh to Rs 15 lakh, which puts it in the crosshairs of Tata Hexa (7-seater).
 Packed with a host of advanced tech, sporting upmarket looks and using efficient engines, Captur could prove to be a feasible alternative to arch rivals Hyundai Creta and Mahindra XUV500.